mazharalibaig/The-BaIG-restaurant/README.md

-This is a Menu App for a restaurant built completely using HTML,CSS,JS,Bootstrap,React and Redux (state management).
+This is a Menu App for a restaurant built completely using HTML,CSS,JS,Bootstrap,Fetch,React,Redux(state management).
 Features are shown in screenshots that follow.

 ## How to Run